akosiorek/akosiorek.github.io/_posts/2023-03-08-geometry_in_image_diffusion.markdown

 ### Extracting Geometry from an Image Model
 Given that text-to-image diffusion models[^not_dreambooth] can generate pretty pictures and know about geometry, it is natural to ask if we can extract that geometry from these models.
 That is, can we lift a generated 2D picture to a full 3D scene?
 The answer is, of course, yes.
 But why does it work?
 Because any 2D rendering of a 3D representation is an image, and if that representation contains a scene familiar to the image model (i.e. in the model distribution), that rendered image should have a high likelihood under the image model.
 Conversely, if the represented scene is not familiar to the image model, the rendered image will have a low likelihood.
 Therefore, if we start from a random scene, the rendered images will have a low likelihood under the image model.
 But if we then manage to compute the gradients of the image model likelihood with respect to the 3D representation, we'll be able to nudge the 3D representation into something that has a bit higher likelihood under that image model.
+Although they differ in derivations, both DreamFusion and SJC come up with novel image-space losses that capture the score (the derivative of the log probability) of a NeRF-rendered image under a pre-trained large-scale text-to-image diffusion model that is then back-propagated onto the NeRF parameters.

-In practice, DreamFusion and SJC use pre-trained large-scale text-to-image diffusion models and evaluate the gradient with respect to the image as the score-matching objective, but it doesn't really matter.
-Any image model that can score a rendered image will do, including a VAE or any energy-based model including a GAN discriminator, a contrastive model such as [CLIP](https://openai.com/research/clip) or even [a classifier](https://arxiv.org/abs/1912.03263).
-Check out [DreamFields](https://arxiv.org/abs/2112.01455) which uses CLIP to generate images and the [RealFusion](https://arxiv.org/abs/2302.10663) paper (described below), which compares diffusion score against CLIP for training a NeRF.
+In theory, you don't even have to use a diffusion model: any image model that can score a rendered image will do, including a VAE or any energy-based model including a GAN discriminator, a contrastive model such as [CLIP](https://openai.com/research/clip) or even [a classifier](https://arxiv.org/abs/1912.03263).
+Check out [DreamFields](https://arxiv.org/abs/2112.01455) which uses CLIP to generate images and the [DreamFusion](https://dreamfusion3d.github.io) and [RealFusion](https://arxiv.org/abs/2302.10663) papers (described below), which compare diffusion score against CLIP for training a NeRF.
+As Ben Poole pointed out, this may not work well in practice, since modes do not usually look like samples (see [Sander's blog on typicality](https://sander.ai/2020/09/01/typicality.html)), and likelihood from a VAE or EBM may fail in high dimensions.

 [^not_dreambooth]: It doesn't even have to be DreamBooth; standard text-to-image models know just as much about geometry.
 Unlike in DreamBooth, though, diffusion models will render different scenes for different prompts, so it's harder to verify that different prompts do, in fact, correspond to different views.